FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

 # Firefox subscription service

 NB: From version 63 and onwards Firefox has removed the ability to add your own subscription services that aren't standalone programs.
-This makes it impossible to add FreshRSS.
+This makes it impossible to add FreshRSS to the feed preview/subscription page, though this page is set to be removed from version 64 anyway (see [bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1477667)).
+You can use the bookmarklet mentioned above for an easy way to subscribe to feeds.

 If you're using a version pre-63 you can manually add your FreshRSS app to the list of Firefox subscription services, which enables you to subscribe to sites which provide a feed link using the Firefox built-in "Subscribe" button.
 An in-depth process is described in the [official documentation](https://developer.mozilla.org/en-US/Firefox/Releases/2/Adding_feed_readers_to_Firefox) but you can use the following steps: